the-lost-explorer/spc-matlab/README.md

 # Sensor-based Predictive Control (SPC)

 This is an experimentation repository for SPC.
-Implementation is derived on papers cited below.
+Implementation is derived from papers cited below.

 1. G. Allibert, E. Courtial and F. Chaumette, "Predictive Control for Constrained Image-Based Visual Servoing," in IEEE Transactions on Robotics, vol. 26, no. 5, pp. 933-939, Oct.
 2010, doi: 10.1109/TRO.2010.2056590.